iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 }
 ```

-Life is full of uncertainties and so are its problems.
+Life is full of uncertainties and so are the problems one must face.
+When solving optimization problems with stochastic components,
+it is necessary to adapt your solution methods to prevent an explosion on the model's size.

+Let's continue today with this blog series on _cutting planes_
+by taking them as our tool of choice for stochastic optimization.
+Since these problems can get huge pretty easily,
+we focus on the possible ways to represent the cuts during the solve
+and their consequences for parallelization.

-By the way, some of the content about [non-convex functions](#ncvx)
+By the way, the content about [non-convex stochastic programs](#ncvx)
 comes directly from my [Master's thesis](/masters/), called _Convexification by Averages_.

 Optimizing under an Uncertain Future
 ====================================